Best Channel 4 dramas in November 2024

 Comedy | Drama

-Summary:Five heavy-hitting episodes chronicle the lives of gay men and their friendship circles during the HIV/AIDS crisis in Britain between 1981 and 1991.
+Summary:Five heavy-hitting episodes chronicle the lives of gay men and their friendship circles during the devastating HIV/AIDS crisis in Britain between 1981 and 1991.

 Available now